isomerpages/mlaw-marketingshopfront/_dispute-resolution/0-why-resolve-disputes-in-singapore.md

  - **Efficiency, economy and innovation**
  - **Enforceability**
  - **Judicial Support**
- - **Choice of dispute resolution mechanism, institution and people**
+ - **Choice of dispute resolution mechanisms, institutions and people**
  - **Diverse range of international expertise**